girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/K means Clustering Algorithm/README.md

 ## Conclusion
 At last, we can conclude that K means algorithm, like all other algorithms have its own set of applications, advantages and disadvantages.
 However, the presence of advantages itself are enough to give the importance this algorithm deserves and I would encourage everyone to learn this algorithm and implement it.
 Thankyou

+*To learn more about KMeans, you can visit [this link](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)*

 ***Contribution by : Shubham Patel***